What to know about diabetes and ZeroPoint foods

 3. Swap them in for higher-Points foods

 Let ZeroPoint staples take the spot of foods that clock in with more calories and carbs.

 - WW member tip: Swap regular spaghetti for zucchini noodles, also known as “zoodles”.
-You can buy this pre-made from the supermarket or buy yourself a spiralizer so you can make them any time.
+You can buy this pre-made from the supermarket or buy yourself a spiraliser so you can make them any time.
 Serve your veggie noodles with tomato sauce and cooked prawns or leftover chicken.
-The same approach can be used when topping your toast: Instead of butter, members suggest using ZeroPoint foods, such as avocado, tomatoes, and eggs.
+The same approach can be used when topping your toast: Instead of butter, members suggest using ZeroPoint foods, such as tomatoes and eggs.

 4. Have some go-to dishes made from ZeroPoint foods

 Whipping up an entire entrée with ZeroPoint foods can give you more wiggle room with your Points Budget during the rest of the day.

 - WW member tip: “I love to start my day with an egg white omelette with spinach, mushrooms, and spring onions,” says Joanne.
 She also makes an Asian-inspired soup with mushrooms, spring onions, spinach, and diced chicken breast.
 These ZeroPoint recipes can serve as a quick snack or a filling addition to a meal when your Budget is low on Points.